8 Tips to prepare the PSLE

 Tip 4 – Compile the learning pointers

-This is not practised by many students yet it gives tremendous benefits to your child.
+This is not practised by many students yet it can provide tremendous benefits to your child.

 I’ve seen this plaguing many students when they revise: